openwallet-foundation-labs/tsp/docs/src/cli/usage.md

 Output:
 ```
-INFO tsp: created new database
+INFO tsp: created new wallet
 INFO tsp: created identity did:web:did.teaspoon.world:user:example
 ```

 **Note:** the DIDs need to be unique.
-If you try to create a user that already exists on did.teaspoon.world, you will get an error.
+If you try to create an endpoint that already exists on did.teaspoon.world, you will get an error.

 We can add an alias to a VID using the --alias argument: